jup-ag/space-station/docs/2-apis/6-token-list-api.md

+---
+description: List only verified tokens on your DApp.
+---
 # Token List API

 The Jupiter Token List API is an **open, collaborative, and dynamic** token list to make trading on Solana more transparent and safer for users and developers.